Sacrezar/MissyThePromBot-Exia/README.md

-# Deprecated, see [The Reverse](https://github.com/AlphaCodeCorp/The-Reverse) on AlphaCode.
+# DEPRECATED: see [The Reverse](https://github.com/AlphaCodeCorp/The-Reverse) on AlphaCode.

 # MissyThePromBot-Exia